HaaseIT/HCSF/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 Requirements:
-Apache 2.x with mod_rewrite enabled, runs with mod_php and also php5-fpm/fastcgi.
+- Apache 2.x with mod_rewrite enabled, runs with mod_php and also php5-fpm/fastcgi.
 I'm pretty sure, it will run on other platforms as well.
-PHP 5.4.x and up with filter extension enabled
+- PHP 5.4.x and up with filter extension and curl enabled

-Dependencies:
+Dependencies (will be installed with composer):
-TWIG 1.16.2 and up, see: http://twig.sensiolabs.org/ (install via composer) PHPMailer 5.2.9 and up, see: https://github.com/PHPMailer/PHPMailer (install via composer) Symfony YAML Component (installed via composer)
+- TWIG 1.16.2 and up, see: http://twig.sensiolabs.org/ (install via composer)
+- PHPMailer 5.2.9 and up, see: https://github.com/PHPMailer/PHPMailer (install via composer)
+- Symfony YAML Component (installed via composer)
-Haase IT Toolbox (installed via composer)
+- Haase IT Toolbox (installed via composer)

 In the setup directory you will find scripts for setting up the database.